gunnarg-remitly/opctl/README.md

 ## features

-This is a list of features from this branch that I'd like to attempt to incrementally migrate into the main branch.
+This is a list of smaller features from this branch that I'd like to attempt to incrementally migrate into the main branch, decoupled from the larger architecutre changes.

 - Better CLI output (better = more readable, understandable, and transformable)
   - Label where output comes from (involves piping more context in events)